Undergrounding Project Information

 CLICK TO REGISTER

 The City of Del Mar is moving forward with the citywide Undergrounding Project (UP), which will remove unsightly utility poles and replace overhead cables for electricity and telecommunications with underground lines.
 This project was identified as a priority by Del Mar voters with the approval of Measure Q in 2016.
 This one-cent sales tax measure is generating the funds being used on the project.
 The City is committed to advance the Undergrounding Project as quickly as possible.

 The Del Mar Undergrounding Project will result in several benefits for the Del Mar community.

 - Removing the visual clutter of utility poles and overhead lines will significantly improve the unique beauty of the Del Mar community.

 - Burying lines eliminates fire hazards, accidents, and safety risks from power outages due to downed lines.

 - Utility cables located underground are more reliable and less prone to outages.
 Overhead lines can be damaged by high winds, falling tree limbs, and other accidents that can cause utility disruptions. by destroying overhead lines.
 Burying lines eliminates weather-related power outages and provides more reliable service to subscribers.

 The UP is planned to be implemented in phases over several years.
 The undergrounding project has been divided into several districts, and the project is planned to move forward in a phased approach in a phased approach.
-The City Council has prioritized and authorized the first two districts to proceed through the Project Design process.
+The City Council has authorized the first three districts to proceed through the Project Design process.
 This action will provide important information about citywide project costs and timelines that will inform planning for future districts.
+The districts are: